History of cotton: Post–Civil War

+Spain

+Cotton textile production was primarily concentrated in Catalonia and by the mid-19th century, led to Catalonia becoming the main industrial region of Spain.
+In addition a large cotton textile factory existed in Malaga in latter half of the 19th century.

+The origins of this industry can be traced back to the early 18th century when printed cloth chintz was produced in Barcelona.
+This was driven by government bans on imported chintz from India and the opening of trading opportunities with Spain's American colonies to Catalan merchants.
+Initially, spinning was not a significant part of this industry, but it gained momentum in the early 19th century with the introduction of English spinning technology.
+Industrialisation occurred in the 1830s after adoption of the factory system, and the removal of restrictions by Britain on the emigration of expert labour (1825) and of machinery (1842).
+Steam power was introduced, but the cost of imported coal and steam engines, led to a shift towards the use of water power from the late 1860s.
+Government policy saw the proliferation of more than 75 industrial colonies on the rivers of rural Catalonia seeking water power, cheaper labour and land and led to the industrialisation of the country side.

+From the middle of the 19th century the industry was increasingly protected as the costs of importing raw cotton, energy & machinery to Spain made it difficult to compete globally.
+From the Great Depression, the industry declined.
+There was increasing strife in Spain, a declining economy, civil war and then from 1939, the policy of autarky locked the industry out of the post WW2 global growth and investment.

 Modern history

 Boll weevils

 Boll weevils, small, cotton eating insects, entered the United States from Mexico in 1892, created 100 years of problems for the U.S. cotton industry.
 Many consider the boll weevil almost as important as the Civil War as an agent of change in the South, forcing economic and social changes.
 In total, the boll weevil is estimated to have caused $22 billion in damages.
 In the late 1950s, the U.S. cotton industry faced economic problems, and eradication of the boll weevil was prioritized.
 The Agricultural Research Service built the Boll Weevil Research Laboratory, which came up with detection traps and pheromone lures.
 The program was successful, and pesticide use reduced significantly while the boll weevil was eradicated in some areas.